eloylp/goomerang/CONTRIBUTING.md

 ### Git and releases

 The project follows [semver](https://semver.org/) for versioning, and we keep a [CHANGELOG.md](CHANGELOG.md).
-To keep it simple, initially this project will just use a master branch and feature branches.
+All contributions should be done against the `develop` branch, in which all changes will be buffered till a new release is published.

 ### Conduct